This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Sure, everyone knows carrots and celery.
 But what are some veggie tray ideas that make for a next-level tray?
 Use as many colors as possible.
-Here are some tips that we follow every time we build a tray:
+Here are some tips that I follow every time I build a tray:

 • Carrots: Avoid baby carrots.
 Peel and slice medium to large carrots for the best flavor.
 Use rainbow carrots if you can find them for brightly colored look!

 • Broccoli: Use steamed broccoli or blanched broccoli, lightly salted, which makes a more tender texture and sweet flavor.
-It also makes a beautiful bright green color.
-Everyone always raves when we do this trick!
+It makes a beautiful bright green color and the florets disappear quickly: everyone always loves them!

 • Bell peppers: Use red, orange, yellow or a combination for the best look.
 Mini sweet peppers also look nice.